advancepro/InfoApp/README.md

 # InfoApp

-#This project help you add some information to your application, the data's are going to be saved into
+Description: This project help you add some information to your application, the data's are going to be saved into

 the database and you are able to display and check.